alussana/TrieSUS/README.md

 ### Limitations

 When multiple SUSs exist for a set, only the solution containing elements occurring with the lowest frequency in the collection is reported.

+## TODO

+- [ ] define imports as relative locations with "`.`"
+- [ ] add flag orgument to consider absence of items as informative, thus changing the behavior of the functions to read the input